 Although the University routinely provides public access to a wide range of information about its operations, staff, students, and members of the public are welcome to request specific access to other general information or to their own personal information within the custody or control of the University.
 While every person has a right of access to information under FIPPA [s.10], the University welcomes informal requests as well [s.63].
 (Please note that requests for access may be subject to certain exclusions and exemptions.)

-For further information or if you have any questions about the legislation in relation to the university please do not hesitate to contact us.
+For further information or if you have any questions about the legislation in relation to the University please contact the Privacy Officer at email@example.com.